Hormone Replacement Therapy for Menopause: An in-Depth Overview

 Menopause is a natural part of aging.
-It occurs when a person’s ovaries stop producing estrogen and progesterone hormones.
-They stop having periods for a year, and their body undergoes a series of symptoms.
+It occurs when a person’s ovaries stop producing estrogen and progesterone hormones, which causes the female body to stop having periods.
+At this point, the body undergoes a series of changes and symptoms.

 - The most prominent sign of menopause is a change in periods.
 The periods themselves last for longer or shorter amounts of time, or the duration between periods grows longer or shorter.
 The periods can also feel heavier or lighter.

-- A person may face psychological symptoms during menopause.
-They may suffer brain fog, being unable to focus or remain awake.
-Their moods may change suddenly.
+- A person may face psychological symptoms during menopause, such as brain fog and being unable to focus or remain awake.
+Moods may change suddenly.

-- Menopause may produce bone fractures.
+- Menopause may predispose someone to bone fractures.
 Some people develop osteoporosis, a weakening of the bone structure.
 Talk to your doctor immediately if you break a bone or have bone pains.

 Less common side effects include: